culturesofknowledge/emplaces/misc/20190606-prosopography-survey.md

 https://docs.swissartresearch.net/et/person/

-My initial impression is thgat this is a carefully thought out and comprehensive reference model for describing people, based primnarily on CIDOC CRM, with some selected extensions (including to handle the infamous "rtole-in-activity" problem when usiong CIDOC CRM with RDF).
+My initial impression is thgat this is a carefully thought out and comprehensive reference model for describing people, based primnarily on CIDOC CRM, with some selected extensions (including to handle the infamous "role-in-activity" problem when usiong CIDOC CRM with RDF).

 My concern is that this may prove too complex for some applications to deal with directly.
-But I think it could form a useful basis for mapping appliucation-specific person ontologies.
+But I think it could form a useful basis for mapping application-specific person ontologies.

-Aniother cobncern is that the "Qualified properties" problem doesn't seem to be fully worked out for family relations (cf. [Qualified properties](https://github.com/gklyne/notes/blob/master/20180307-qualified-property-links.md)).
+Another concern is that the "Qualified properties" problem doesn't seem to be fully worked out for family relations and activities (cf. [Qualified properties](https://github.com/gklyne/notes/blob/master/20180307-qualified-property-links.md)).
+E.g., I'm not seeing any description of terms used to capture role-in-activity.

 ## Names and classifications